Wout Faes: Leicester City

 On 1 September 2022, Faes joined Premier League club Leicester City on a five-year deal for a reported fee of £15 million.
-He made his debut for the club in a 6–2 loss against Tottenham on 17 September.
-Faes was praised for his impact on the club's defence since his debut and in the seven Premier League games since the match against Tottenham, City recorded five clean sheets.
-On 30 December 2022, in a 2–1 loss vs Liverpool, Faes became the fourth player in Premier League history to score two own goals in the same match.
+He made his debut for the club in a 6–2 defeat against Tottenham Hotspur on 17 September.
+Faes was praised for his impact on the club's defence since his debut, and in the seven Premier League games since the match against Tottenham, Leicester recorded five clean sheets.
+On 30 December 2022, he scored two own goals in a 2–1 loss to Liverpool, becoming the fourth player in Premier League history to score two own goals in the same match.

+Faes scored his first goal for Leicester on 28 May 2023 in a 2–1 victory against West Ham United on the final match day of the season.
+Despite the win, Leicester were relegated to the Championship due to Everton's 1–0 win over Bournemouth.

 International career

-Faes' first taste of international tournament football was with Belgium U17s at the 2015 U-17 World Cup in Chile.
+Faes represented the Belgium under-17s at the 2015 U-17 World Cup in Chile.

-He was called up to the senior Belgium squad for 2022 FIFA World Cup qualification matches, on 13 and 16 November against Estonia and Wales respectively, and was an unused substitute in the Wales match.
-Together with Leicester City teammates, Timothy Castagne and Youri Tielemans, he was subsequently called up to Belgium's 2022 FIFA World Cup finals squad in November 2022.
+In November 2021, he received his first call-up to the senior Belgium national team for 2022 FIFA World Cup qualification matches against Estonia and Wales, and was an unused substitute in the latter match.
+Faes made his debut for Belgium on 8 June 2022 in a 6–1 win over Poland in the UEFA Nations League.
+Together with Leicester City teammates Timothy Castagne and Youri Tielemans, he was subsequently called up to Belgium's squad for the World Cup in November 2022.